NotAProPilot/PR2_Assignment2/README.md

 # Task requirements
+## Prerequistes

-Complete the following tasks:
+- Complete the following tasks:

-## Step 1: Set up
- - Create a package named a2_sid as shown in Figure 1, where sid is your student id.
-For example, if your student id is 123456789 then the package name is a2_123456789.
+1.  - Create a package named a2\_sidas shown in **Figure 1**, where sidis your student id.
+For example, if your student id is 123456789 then the package name is a2\_123456789.
     - You will need to use this package to store all the Java class(es) that you create for the program.

-- Copy to this package two classes (PCProg and Set) that are provided in the attached zip file.
+2.  - Copy to this package two classes (PCProgand Set) that are provided in the attached zip file.
+Fix the import statements in these classes to match your package name.
-- Fix the import statements in these classes to match your package name.
-The subsequent tasks will explain what you need to do with these classes.
-The design of class Set was explained in the coursebook.
+    - The subsequent tasks will explain what you need to do with these classes.
+The design of class Setwas explained in the coursebook.

-**IMPORTANT**:
+## Important notice:
-  a) Failure to name the package as described above will result in an invalid program.
++ Failure to name the package as described above will result in an invalid program.
-  b) You must use the necessary utility classes in the utils package (provided as part of the lecture resources).
-This package should be created as another top-level        package as shown in Figure 1.
-You must not create package utils as a sub-package of your package.
-In addition, you must not include package utils as part of your      submission.
++ You must use the necessary utility classes in the utils package (provided as part of the lecture resources).
+This package should be created as another top-level package as shown in **Figure 1**.
+You must **not** create package utilsas a sub-package of your package.
++ In addition, you must **not** include package utils as part of your submission.
-c) You may use JDK version 8 or 11 only.
++ You may use JDK version 8 or 11 only.

-## Step 2: Specify and implement class PC.
+## Specify and implement class PC.
++ PCmust contain the essential state and behaviour spaces.
++ PCmust appropriately use Setin its design.
++ You must implement ```PC.toString()``` such that the outputs look like the example shown in Section 1.
++You **must override** the equals()method for PC, which determines equality of two PCobjects based on their states.

+3\.
+Specify and implement class PCFactory that has a factory method for creating PCs.
+This class

+must also be a singleton.
+You must strictly follow the relevant design pattern solutions.

+4\.
+Specify and implement class PCReportwhich contains a single operation:

+displayReport(PC[] objs): String

+*Note the following:*

+a) The report format must be as specified in **Listing 1**.

+b) This class has no instance variables.

+5\.
+A partially completed class named PCProg is provided for testing your program.
+Move it into

+your a2\_sidpackage so that you can run it.
+Class PCProgcontains the mainmethod and some

+operations for performing the tasks highlighted in Section 1:

+a) Attribute objsis typed Set<PC>and used to record PC objects.

+b) createObjects: uses PCFactory to create a new PC object and record it in objs.
+Method

+createObjectsshould not invoke PCconstructor directly.

+c) getObjects: return the recorded PC objects.

+d) displayReport: uses PCReportto generate and display the tabular report about PC objects.

+e) saveReport: save the report text to file.

+f) main: create a new PCProgobject and run its operations.

 Note:

-    (a) PC must contain the essential state and behaviour spaces.
-    (b) PC must appropriately use Set in its design.
-    (c) You must implement PC.toString() such that the outputs look like the example shown in Section 1.
-    (d) You must override the equals() method for PC, which determines equality of two PC objects based on their states.
+• The following procedures are completed and provided for you: displayReport,

+saveReportand main.
+You must not change them.

+• In order to make the program work, you need to specify and implement the operations

+createObjectsand getObjects.

+**3. Submission requirements**

+Create a zip file containing **just the folder of the required package**.
+You must name the file as

+follows: a2\_sid.zip, where sidis your student id.
+Submit your file to the designated submission box.

+**IMPORTANT:** Failure to name the file as described above will result in an invalid program.
+In

+particular, ONLY the **ZIP** format is accepted.
+Other formats (e.g. RAR) are NOT accepted.